 My goal: to use plant-based nutrition to reduce the patients’ cholesterol levels to below 150 mg/dL–the level seen in cultures where the disease is virtually non-existent–and to see what effect it has on their health.

-—Dr. Esselstyn (Preven and Reverse Heart Disease, page 19)
+— Dr Esselstyn (Prevent and Reverse Heart Disease, page 19)

 Note: Cholesterol is found only in animals, not in plants.

-24 patients with severe heart disease entered the program in the 1980s.
-Most patients were told by their cardiologist there was nothing more they could do for them.
+Twenty-four patients with severe heart disease entered the program in the 1980s.
+Their cardiologist told most patients there was nothing more they could do for them.
 These patients were basically sent home to prepare for death.

-Six patients left the program because it was apparent from the beginning that they would not comply with the dietary guidelines, thus eighteen participants (seventeen men and one woman) were actually part of the study.
+Six patients left the program because it was apparent from the beginning that they would not comply with the dietary guidelines.
+Thus, a total of eighteen participants (seventeen men and one woman) took part in the study.